 I have already published three of my books through Amazon.com:

-In the meantime, I intend blogging the first few sample chapters of the novel for everyone to read.
+I intend blogging the first few sample chapters of the novel for everyone to read.
 Every alternate day, a new chapter will be released through my blog.
 Avid readers may please read and send me their comments.

 I would appreciate if readers can indicate their preference about using their comments as part of the book